Ing140943/IOT_CODING/README.md

 I hope that my repository will make some inspiration or soem benefits for you.

+All code in this repository is use for Aduino IDE.

 # If you have problem with my project let me know or you can open the issue or contact me!

 This is my email skladee@hotmail.co.th